[ RadSafe ] Danger on the airwaves: Is the Wi-Fi revolution ahealth time bomb?

 More than 200 small aerials were attached to lamp posts to create the

-1,000 people who use it each day logging off when their time is up, and
+the 1,000 people who use it each day logging off when their time is up,

-the network's project manager.
-"People are using it and finding it helpful.
+Carey, the network's project manager.
+"People are using it and finding

 It is, I think, currently the largest network of its kind."

-and Manchester is planning one covering over 400 square miles, providing
+year, and Manchester is planning one covering over 400 square miles,

-so sensitised to the electromagnetic radiation emitted by mobiles, their
+are so sensitised to the electromagnetic radiation emitted by mobiles,

-masts and Wi-Fi that they become ill in its presence.
-The World Health
+their masts and Wi-Fi that they become ill in its presence.
+The World

-Organisation estimates that up to three out of every hundred people are
+Health Organisation estimates that up to three out of every hundred

-"electrosensitive" to some extent.
-But scientists and doctors - and some
+people are "electrosensitive" to some extent.
+But scientists and doctors

-European governments - are adding their voices to the alarm as it becomes
+- and some European governments - are adding their voices to the alarm

-clear that the almost universal use of mobile phones may be storing up
+as it becomes clear that the almost universal use of mobile phones may

 A recent authoritative Finnish study has found that people who have used

-tumour on the same side of the head as they hold their handset; Swedish
+brain tumour on the same side of the head as they hold their handset;

-research suggests that the risk is almost four times as great.
-And further
+Swedish research suggests that the risk is almost four times as great.

-research from Sweden claims that the radiation kills off brain cells, which
+And further research from Sweden claims that the radiation kills off

-research, this year said that the mobile could turn out to be "the cigarette
+safety research, this year said that the mobile could turn out to be

 There has been less concern about masts, as they emit very much less